EkanshKot/Roulette-game-.py-/README.md

 I had built this originally a long back ago and it was incomplete,I have added some more features(odds etc for)and have also improved the UI.

-However I built this program to understand for about Tkinter ,UI ,How to manage and save data and not for gambling purposes.I do not promote it nor partake in such activities.

 ## Features

 - **Interactive Wheel**: Spins smoothly and lands precisely on a winning number.